domenicocinque/lang-rag/README.md

 # Translation Pair Search

-A Python-based application for conducting similarity searches and retrieving similar pairs from a dataset using a vector database.
+A FastAPI application for conducting similarity searches and retrieving similar pairs from a dataset using a vector database.

 ## Prerequisites

 - Docker
 - Pgvector

 ## Installation